T-vK/MobilePassThrough/README.md

 - [ ] CPU needs to support `Intel VT-d` / AMD's `IOMMU`
     Note: If you have an Intel CPU, you can [check if it's in this list](https://ark.intel.com/Search/FeatureFilter?productType=processors&VTD=true&MarketSegment=Mobile).
 - [ ] Chipset to support `Intel VT-d` / AMD's `IOMMU`
-    Note: If your CPU/chipset is from Intel, you search it in [this list](https://www.intel.com/content/www/us/en/products/chipsets/view-all.html) to check it it supports VT-d.
+    Note: If your CPU/chipset is from Intel, you search it in [this list](https://www.intel.com/content/www/us/en/products/chipsets/view-all.html) to check if it supports VT-d.
 - [ ] BIOS/UEFI needs to support `Intel VT-d` / AMD's `IOMMU`
     Possible workaround: Modding your BIOS/UEFI using tools like UEFITool, AMIBCP etc. (See "UEFI / BIOS modding" below)